 The above process continues till the second last network device in the path reaches the destination where it gets validated and ARP, in turn, responds with the destination MAC address.

 ARP: ARP stands for (Address Resolution Protocol).
 It is responsible to find the hardware address of a host from a known IP address.
 There are three basic ARP terms.

 (ii) Proxy ARP

 (iii) Inverse ARP

-- ARP Cache: After resolving MAC address, the ARP sends it to the source where it stores in a table for future reference.
+- ARP Cache: After resolving the MAC address, the ARP sends it to the source where it is stored in a table for future reference.
 The subsequent communications can use the MAC address from the table

 - ARP Cache Timeout: It indicates the time for which the MAC address in the ARP cache can reside

 - ARP request: This is nothing but broadcasting a packet over the network to validate whether we came across the destination MAC address or not.

 - The physical address of the receiver is FF:FF:FF:FF:FF:FF or 1’s.

 - ARP response/reply: It is the MAC address response that the source receives from the destination which aids in further communication of the data.